DevMiser/Sonos-Album-Art-Display/README.md

 ---

+## How It Works

+Sonos Album Art Display talks to your Sonos system using [SoCo](https://github.com/SoCo/SoCo), a Python library that controls Sonos speakers the same way the official Sonos app does — over your local network, with no cloud service or Sonos account involved.
+SoCo finds your speakers via UPnP discovery on the LAN, then issues direct requests to the speaker for the currently playing track, album art URL, transport state (playing/paused/stopped), and volume, and sends transport commands (play, pause, skip, volume changes) back to it the same way.
+Because everything happens over your own Wi-Fi network, the display only works when the Raspberry Pi and your Sonos speakers are on the same network, and it stops updating if that speaker becomes unreachable (see **Troubleshooting**).

+---

 ## How to Run Sonos Album Art Display on a Raspberry Pi 3 A+

 The following steps are required: